Table of Contents Show

 Their presence didn’t hinder anything till they didn’t make any noise.
 But once they started the tur-tur sound, it became so loud.
 In that sound, even the actors weren’t able to hear each other.

 And that’s the reason to transfer them to another pond.
-This was a person’s duty to collect all the frogs from the pond and relocate them from Hobbiton New Zealand.
+This was a person’s duty to collect all the frogs from the pond and relocate them from Hobbiton.

 4. The Big Tree on Top Is Not Real

-It is so hard to believe that the massive big tree on the top of the bag end was fake.
-The oak tree in Hobbiton New Zealand is inaccurate; it is an entirely handmade tree made of fiberglass and silk.
+It is so hard to believe that the massive tree on the top of the bag end was fake.
+The oak tree in Hobbiton is inaccurate; it is an entirely handmade tree made of fiberglass and silk.

 All the materials used by Jackson’s team came from Taiwan.
 And all the leaves were passed one by one.
 One person was specially appointed to paint the leaves once they faded.